The Nut Job 2: Nutty by Nature: Home media

+Marketing

+The marketing campaign of The Nut Job 2: Nutty by Nature included promotions, such as Carl's Jr, Blue Diamond Almonds, Menchies, National Wildlife Federation, Humane Society of the United States, iFetch, Kika, Homes.com, Frontier Airlines, PB Crave, National Recreation and Park Association, and Pug Nation of Los Angeles, while the TV campaign includes the major networks, and cable outlets such as Cartoon Network, Disney XD, Nickelodeon, USA, TBS, Univision and Telemundo.
+Open Road also partnered with Nick.com on a custom game, Surly's Coaster Chase, as well as integrations in top mobile games such as Cut the Rope and Angry Birds.
+Variety reported Open Road spent $19.7 million promoting the film for TV spots.

 Reception

 Box office

 The Nut Job 2: Nutty by Nature grossed $28.4 million in the United States and Canada and $40.4 million in other territories, for a worldwide total of $68.7 million against a production budget of $40 million.

-In North America, The Nut Job 2: Nutty by Nature was released alongside Annabelle: Creation and The Glass Castle, and was initially projected to gross $12–14 million from 4,003 theaters in its opening weekend.
+In the United States and Canada, The Nut Job 2: Nutty by Nature was released alongside Annabelle: Creation and The Glass Castle, and was initially projected to gross $12–14 million from 4,003 theaters in its opening weekend.
 However, after making just $3 million on its first day (including $330,000 from Thursday previews), expectations were lowered to $8–9 million.
 It went on to open to $8.3 million, finishing 3rd at the box office and down 68% from the first film's $25.7 million 4-day opening.
 It currently has the record of the worst opening for a film that opened in over 4,000 theaters (the previous record holder was another animated film, The Emoji Movie, which had an opening of $24.5 million from 4,075 theaters).
+Amid Amidi of Cartoon Brew says the low opening weekend was attributed to opportune timing.
+The Nut Job 2: Nutty by Nature completed its theatrical run in the United States and Canada on September 28, 2017.

 Critical response

-On Rotten Tomatoes, the film has an approval rating of 14% based on 63 reviews and an average rating of 4.00/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 15% based on 62 reviews, with an average rating of 4.00/10.
 The site's critical consensus reads, "The Nut Job 2: Nutty by Nature may be a slight improvement over its predecessor, but its frantic animated antics still offer minimal entertainment to all but the least discriminating viewers."
 On Metacritic, the film has a weighted average score of 36 out of 100 based on 19 reviews, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B+" on an A+ to F scale, an improvement over the first film's "B".

 Owen Gleiberman of Variety wrote: "As an animated entertainment, The Nut Job 2 lacks several key factors: memorable characters, a fun story, jokes that will appeal to adults as well as little kids.
 But one thing it does not lack is visual momentum."